giancosta86/GraphsJ/README.md

 1. Download and decompress the zip archive
 2. Run the file *bin/GraphsJ* (on UNIX) or *bin/GraphsJ.bat* (on Windows)

-**Users already having GraphsJ 3 can just run the program: MoonDeploy will automatically update it to GraphsJ 4**
+**Users who installed GraphsJ 3 via MoonDeploy can just run the program: MoonDeploy will automatically update it to GraphsJ 4**.